See membership page for more options.

 Cooperate with and complement the activities of other horticultural organizations in the Pacific Northwest

 The Salem Hardy Plant Society has a monthly members-only program (typically March through September, weather permitting) where our members invite their fellow members to visit their personal gardens to see what they’ve created ‘in their space’ as well as what hardy plant treasures they’ve found and nurtured – (and they may actually be persuaded to share where they found it!).
 This program often features stops at our member nursery display gardens as well.
+In order to encourage best attendance, members who want to open their gardens are asked to contact the Open Gardens chair before the newsletter deadline, listed in every issue.

 Weed, weed, weed